 In this case you have to be careful to both give the required information (date, ballet, kiss that she liked), without info-dumping.
 It wouldn’t work to write:

-If you have your character writing to a third person it makes it much easier for her to share things that she mightn't necessarily share with the love interest.
+If you have your character writing to a third person it makes it much easier for her to share information that the reader needs to know, and also things that she mightn’t necessarily share with the love interest.
 So:

 Well, it finally happened!
 Gary asked me out.
 I couldn’t believe it – after so long!
 I was so nervous waiting for him I can’t tell you.
 He brought me to the ballet – I think he thinks I’m far more high-brow than I really am.
 Wonder what he’ll think when he finds out that I’m not really that cultural.

-Indeed, as per my examples above - you could have your character write to several people, giving shades of truth to each one, so that the reader gets to know the whole truth.
+Indeed, as per my examples above – you could have your character write to several people, giving shades of truth to each one.
+Maybe in this way the writer is an unreliable narrator and the reader has to figure out what, if anything, is the truth.
+Or maybe, depending on how you write it, it’s clear from the combined information what the real truth is.

 The letters don’t have to be from only one person.
 This way we can get into the point of view of many characters.
 So, in our example, Gary might send a quick mail to somebody: